rupeshs/ovtinyautoencoders/Readme.md

 # OpenVINO Tiny Autoencoders

-This reporsitory contains code to convert Tiny Autoencoders to OpenVINO.
+This repository contains code to convert Tiny Autoencoders to OpenVINO.

 ## Dependencies